-Alternative schemes that are viable which would be necessary to allow the site owners to bring forward a viable development and retain the buildings would cause a high level of harm to the character of the conservation area and the setting of 7 Kelvin Street and indeed the retained building at 42-46 Thomas Street as illustrated in the images above.
+Alternative schemes that are viable and which retain the buildings would cause a high level of harm to the character of the conservation area and the setting of 7 Kelvin Street and indeed the retained building at 42-46 Thomas Street as illustrated in the images above.

-The elevational rhythms, massing, scale, and alignment of the new-build component would respond positively to its context: The design would successfully mitigate the impact of the increased scale on the setting of 7 Kelvin Street.
+The elevational rhythms, massing, scale, and alignment of the approved new-build component would respond positively to its context: The design would successfully mitigate the impact of the increased scale on the setting of 7 Kelvin Street.
 The contemporary design responds positively to the local character, history and the fabric of the immediate surroundings, in accordance with NPPF paragraph 127 adding interest to its setting, such that it causes no material harm.
 It is considered that none of the unviable alternatives would achieve that same positive response.
 This equally applies to the setting and character of the Conservation Area.

-The historic fabric of 42-46 Thomas Street could be repaired and the building reused.
-However there would be challenges with matters such as thermal and acoustic upgrades etc. The level of historic incremental alteration overtime which has eroded the understanding of the original any layout of these buildings shows the difficulties of using the internal spaces effectively for modern occupation.
-Further impacts on the layout and its type which was a key determinant in the decision to list it would be required and would not be financially viable.
+The historic fabric of 42-46 Thomas Street could be repaired, and the building reused but thermal and acoustic upgrades could prove challenging.
+The level of historic alteration overtime has eroded the understanding of the original any layout of these buildings and shows the difficulties of using the internal spaces effectively for modern occupation.
+Further impacts on the layout and its type, which was a key determinant in the decision to list it, would be required and would not be financially viable.
 The acknowledged and substantial benefits to be derived from the consented scheme would therefore be lost.